Test in production without watermarks.

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };

-numbers.Add(6); // adds element '6' to the end
+numbers.Add(6); // Adds element '6' to the end

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };

-numbers.Add(6); // adds element '6' to the end
+numbers.Add(6); // Adds element '6' to the end

 Dim numbers As New List(Of Integer) From {1, 2, 3, 4, 5}

-numbers.Add(6) ' adds element '6' to the end
+numbers.Add(6) ' Adds element '6' to the end

 With quick lookup speeds, a collection of key-value pairs is represented by the Dictionary<TKey, TValue> class.
-It is frequently employed in situations where having rapid access to data via a special key value is crucial.
+It is frequently employed in situations where having rapid access to data via a unique key value is crucial.
 This key is used to access elements within the dictionary.

 Dictionary<string, int> ageMap = new Dictionary<string, int>();

-ageMap.Add("John", 25); // the string "John" is the key that can access the value 25
+ageMap.Add("John", 25); // The string "John" is the key that can access the value 25

-ageMap["Jane"] = 30; // setting the key "Jane" to hold the value 30
+ageMap["Jane"] = 30; // Setting the key "Jane" to hold the value 30

 Dictionary<string, int> ageMap = new Dictionary<string, int>();

-ageMap.Add("John", 25); // the string "John" is the key that can access the value 25
+ageMap.Add("John", 25); // The string "John" is the key that can access the value 25

-ageMap["Jane"] = 30; // setting the key "Jane" to hold the value 30
+ageMap["Jane"] = 30; // Setting the key "Jane" to hold the value 30

 Dim ageMap As New Dictionary(Of String, Integer)()

-ageMap.Add("John", 25) ' the string "John" is the key that can access the value 25
+ageMap.Add("John", 25) ' The string "John" is the key that can access the value 25

-ageMap("Jane") = 30 ' setting the key "Jane" to hold the value 30
+ageMap("Jane") = 30 ' Setting the key "Jane" to hold the value 30

 The first-in, first-out collection (FIFO), and last-in, first-out (LIFO) paradigms are implemented, respectively, by the generic Queue

-Queue<string> tasks = new Queue<string>(); // creating a queue class
+Queue<string> tasks = new Queue<string>();

-tasks.Enqueue("Task 1"); // adding to the queue
+tasks.Enqueue("Task 1"); // Adding to the queue

 tasks.Enqueue("Task 2");

-Stack<double> numbers = new Stack<double>(); // creating a stack class
+Stack<double> numbers = new Stack<double>();

-numbers.Push(3.14); // adding to the stack
+numbers.Push(3.14); // Adding to the stack

 numbers.Push(2.71);

-Queue<string> tasks = new Queue<string>(); // creating a queue class
+Queue<string> tasks = new Queue<string>();

-tasks.Enqueue("Task 1"); // adding to the queue
+tasks.Enqueue("Task 1"); // Adding to the queue

 tasks.Enqueue("Task 2");

-Stack<double> numbers = new Stack<double>(); // creating a stack class
+Stack<double> numbers = new Stack<double>();

-numbers.Push(3.14); // adding to the stack
+numbers.Push(3.14); // Adding to the stack

 numbers.Push(2.71);

-Dim tasks As New Queue(Of String)() ' creating a queue class
+Dim tasks As New Queue(Of String)()

-tasks.Enqueue("Task 1") ' adding to the queue
+tasks.Enqueue("Task 1") ' Adding to the queue

 tasks.Enqueue("Task 2")

-Dim numbers As New Stack(Of Double)() ' creating a stack class
+Dim numbers As New Stack(Of Double)()

-numbers.Push(3.14) ' adding to the stack
+numbers.Push(3.14) ' Adding to the stack

 numbers.Push(2.71)